 - 7. Trace Type: Sets the trace characteristic.
 Choose from Normal, Average, or Peak Hold. - 8.
-Zoom Icon: Tap the Zoom icon to cycle the Control knob's rotate function between the three zoom modes marker locate (blue), zoom horizontal (yellow), and zoom vertical (pink).
+Zoom Icon: Tap the Zoom icon to cycle the Control knob's rotate function among the three zoom modes marker locate (blue), zoom horizontal (yellow), and zoom vertical (pink).
 Tapping to locate the frequency marker automatically changes the Zoom icon to the blue marker locate function. - 9.
 Stop/Start Button: Tap to start or stop the RTSA or Scan mode.
-Pressing stop freezes the current display.
+Pressing stop freezes the current display. - 10.
+Scan/RTSA Button: Tap to switch between RTSA and Scan modes.
+When switching to Scan mode, the following popup is displayed if System > More > 'Show Audio Off Warnings' is enabled.